Steve Christie: After football

 Christie also served as an analyst for The Score Television Network.
 He also did color commentary for the University at Buffalo Bulls football team on WECK radio.

+Steve studied fine Arts at the College of William & Mary and continues to show his Artwork and is commissioned for private pieces.
+Steve also enjoys live music and helps supports the Annual Borderland Music Festival at Knox Farms in East Aurora NY.
+He has supported many charities like Camp Good Days and Special Times in WNY Region and Team in Training for Leukemia & Lymphoma.

-Christie is currently President of Relative Goal Sports and Entertainment Management LLC., certified as a Canadian Football League contract advisor and has represented numerous musical acts in both the United States and Scotland.
-In 2015 Christie was named Executive Director of Sports at Mastermind Lounge, LLC.
-He is also a Sales Associate with Charles Rutenberg Realty Inc., Florida, working with his wife, Realtor Kelly Christie.
+Christie is currently President of Relative Goal Sports and Entertainment Management LLC., In 2015 Christie was named executive director of Sports at Mastermind Lounge, LLC.
+He is also a Sales Associate with LPT Realty LLC, Florida, working with his wife, Realtor Kelly Christie as "Team Christie".
+He also performs in a series of Buffalo-area commercials for Lake Effect Furniture.

+Steve also is hired for public appearances and speaking engagements.

 In 2014, Christie was diagnosed with colorectal cancer.
 After chemotherapy and radiation treatments in Buffalo, he underwent two successful surgeries at the Cleveland Clinic in Cleveland, Ohio.